Exponents and front fluctuations in the quenched Kardar-Parisi-Zhang universality class of one- and two- dimensional interfaces: 1D critical exponents

 \subsection{Evaluation of the critical force}

-The approach adopted in this work consists on evaluating the front velocity for various values of the external driving force $F$.
+The approach adopted in this work consists of evaluating the front velocity for various values of the external driving force $F$.
 According to Eq.~\eqref{eq:v_F}, the fit of these results to a power law yields an estimation of both the critical force $F_c$ and the velocity exponent.
 Thus, Fig.~\ref{fig:vF} plots the velocity values vs.\ $F$, for different system sizes, computed for $d = 1$ and $d = 2$.
-In both cases, one observes that the front remains pinned (i.e., with zero velocity) for forces below some threshold which is dependent of the system size, specifically decreasing as $L$ increases.
+In both cases, one observes that the front remains pinned (i.e., with zero velocity) for forces below some threshold which is dependent on the system size, specifically decreasing as $L$ increases.

-For the 1D model [see Fig.~\ref{fig:vF}(a)], we find $F_c=0.8111(3)$ and $\theta=0.673(6)$ for the largest size considered in this analysis $L=10^6$,\footnote{For our largest value of the lattice size ($L_\text{max}=10^6$) we determine what values of the velocity are independent of the size of the system (i.e., $v$ is asymptotic, independent of $t$ and $L$): this happens for $F\ge F_\text{min}$, with $F_\text{min}$ depending on $L_\text{max}$.
-We perform fits to the scaling law, Eq.\ \eqref{eq:v_F}, in the interval $[F_\text{min}, F]$ starting from the higher simulated value of $F$ and reducing it until we obtain a $p$-value~\cite{Young15} larger than 5\%.} which we take as representative of the asymptotic limit.\footnote{For uncorrelated data, all the fits reported in this paper have a $p$-value larger than 5\%.} Our values of $\theta$ and $F_c$ compare very well with those of Ref.\ \cite{Song07}, where $F_c=0.8105(5)$ and $\theta\approx 0.672$ were reported for the same model and disorder strength.
+For the 1D model [see Fig.~\ref{fig:vF}(a)], we find $F_c=0.8111(3)$ and $\theta=0.673(6)$ for the largest size considered in this analysis $L=10^6$, \footnote{For our largest value of the lattice size ($L_\text{max}=10^6$) we determine what values of the velocity are independent of the size of the system (i.e., $v$ is asymptotic, independent of $t$ and $L$): this happens for $F\ge F_\text{min}$, with $F_\text{min}$ depending on $L_\text{max}$.
+We perform fits to the scaling law, Eq.\ \eqref{eq:v_F}, in the interval $[F_\text{min}, F]$ starting from the higher simulated value of $F$ and reducing it until we obtain a $p$-value~\cite{Young15} larger than 5\%.
+We then continue the analysis by further increasing the minimum force in order to verify the stability of the exponent $\theta$ and the critical force $F_c$.} which we take as representative of the asymptotic limit.\footnote{For uncorrelated data, all the fits reported in this paper have a $p$-value larger than 5\%.} Our values of $\theta$ and $F_c$ compare very well with those of Ref.\ \cite{Song07}, where $F_c=0.8105(5)$ and $\theta\approx 0.672$ were reported for the same model and disorder strength.
 Furthermore, our estimate of $\theta$ is consistent with the 1D DPD model, for which $\theta = 0.66(4)$ \cite{Amaral95}.
 Notice that, in principle, the value of $F_c$ is not expected to be universal, since it depends on the disorder strength implemented in the automaton model.

 In the remainder of this paper, all data reported, for both the $d = 1$ and $d = 2$ cases, were obtained for an external force equal to the corresponding critical force for the pinning-depinning transition, i.e., $F = F_c$.